evoluhq/evolu/packages/evolu/README.md

 Evolu is designed for privacy, ease of use, and no vendor lock-in.
 Everybody can run their Evolu server, and the source code is so simple that everybody can understand what it does.

+- The official sqlite3 WASM in all browsers (React Native and Electron soon)
+- E2E encrypted sync and backup with CRDT (merging changes without conflicts)
+- Free Evolu server for testing (paid production-ready server soon)
+- Typed database schema with TypeScript branded types (NonEmptyStringMax1000, PositiveNumber, etc.)
+- Automatic migrations with Evolu flatMap helper for schema evolving
+- Built-in validations for forms and domain models
+- Real-time experience
+- Reactive queries
+- Revalidation on focus and network recovery
+- Clean and functional code with minimal API
+- React Suspense (soon)

 ## Local-first software

 Local-first software allows users to own their data.
 Evolu stores data in the user's device(s), so Evolu apps can work offline and without a specific server.
 How is it different from keeping files on disk?
 A very.
 Files are not the right abstraction for apps and are complicated to synchronize among devices.
 That's why client-server architecture rules the world.
 But as with everything, it has trade-offs.